RohanAnandPandit/mern-blog/README.md

 	```

 - Ensure that the service account for your app has the `Storage Object Admin` role.
+- Ensure that there is a billing account associated with your project.

 ---

 ## 8. Useful Commands